 You know me.
-I like to discuss all kinds of weird esoterica, but then I’ll bypass the most basic tenets of health and well being under the assumption that you have these already.
+I like to discuss all kinds of esoterica, especially what happens when we sleep, but then I’ll bypass the most basic tenets of health and well being under the assumption that you know the most basic things already.

 A majority of people have trouble with sleep and I want to address this basic, but intensely important facet of life.
 Fortunately, Jim McElwee, the Rudolph Steiner of brainwave entrainment has taken care of this for me.

 Below, Please find the three part series of his dissertation on sleep (with my personal embellishments) in order to help you maintain health and well being.
 Then later, we’ll talk more about the weird stuff with a clear mind.
 OK?

 Later in this article, I’ll tell you how you can download a personal gift from me to you that will help you get to sleep and wake up refreshed.3

 Today I’d like to explore a topic that is all too often ignored in our lives, but directly affects the quality of our happiness, memory, concentration, and general health.
 Sleep is often the first thing sacrificed in our struggle with stress.

 A shocking statistic by the nonprofit Better Sleep Council revealed that 65% of those studied did not receive adequate sleep due to stress alone.
 When we take into consideration caffeine intake, environmental factors such as noise, and general discomfort the statistics are even more staggering.

 Why is Sleep Important?